MarcL/marclittlemore.com/_posts/2020-02-14-how-to-add-time-and-date-to-your-chatbot-using-the-chatfuel-json-api.md

 {% include cards/youTubeEmbed.html id="UDrGpc4Dp8w" %}

 One of the main benefits of creating a Facebook Messenger chatbot is that you don't have to be present to answer messages for 24 hours per day.
-Your chatbot should be on hand to do this.
-What would be even better is if it could understand your user's local time and give them time relevant content.
-It could tell your users whether your shop is open for business.
-Or you could tell send your users the breakfast menu rather than the dinner menu because it's 9am where they live.
-This functionality doesn't exist in Chatfuel by default so let me teach you to build an API which adds time and date functions to your Chatfuel chatbot.
+Your chatbot should be on hand to do this while you're fast asleep.
+What would be even better is if it could understand where your user lives and give them relevant content for their time of day.
+It could let them know whether your shop is open for business.
+Or it could send your users the breakfast menu rather than the dinner menu because it knows it's 9am where they are.
+This functionality doesn't exist in Chatfuel by default so let me teach you how to build an API which adds time and date functions to your chatbot.

 ## Timezones & Coordinated Universal Time

 When your users talk to you on Facebook Messenger, they may live anywhere around the world.
 This means we need to know what the time is where they live.
-Each user can potential live in a different time zone.
-This means we may need to add or subtract a number of hours to the time where your server is to allow for this time zone offset.
+Each user can potential live in a different [time zone](https://en.wikipedia.org/wiki/Time_zone).
+This means we may need to add or subtract a number of hours to the time where your server is to allow for this time difference.
+Although you might think that it's always a whole number of hours, there are time zones which have half hours too.
 But what time is it where your API server is hosted?
-Well, this depends on where the data centre is.
-What happens if your server is in New York, which is 5 hours behind Greenwich Mean Time (GMT), but your user is Germany, which is 1 hour ahead of GMT.
-And what happens if daylight saving time has happened in one of those countries?
-Things start to get even more complicated.
+Well, this depends on where the data centre is that is storing and executing your code.
+What happens if your server is in New York, which is 5 hours behind [Greenwich Mean Time](https://en.wikipedia.org/wiki/Greenwich_Mean_Time) (GMT), but your user is Germany, which is 1 hour ahead of GMT.
+And what happens if [daylight saving time](https://en.wikipedia.org/wiki/Daylight_saving_time) has happened in one of those countries?
+Calculating the time is hard and things can get even more complicated.
 That's why we have a time standard which everyone uses.
 It's called [Coordinated Universal Time](https://en.wikipedia.org/wiki/Coordinated_Universal_Time) or UTC.
-The Wikipedia page will explain why it's not CUT!
+The Wikipedia page will explain why it's not an acronym of CUT!
 Using UTC allows us to define all times as relative to this standard.
-If we store all of our times in UTC, life becomes easier.
+If we store all of our times in UTC, life becomes a bit easier.

 ## Calculating a user's time

 I've set up an [example Node.js Express server using Glitch](https://glitch.com/edit/#!/chatfuel-demo-bot?path=routes/timeDate.js:1:0) which exposes an API for all of my Chatfuel demos.
 The API for this article is available on the following endpoint:

 [https://chatfuel-demo-bot.glitch.me/timedate](https://chatfuel-demo-bot.glitch.me/timedate)

 The first thing we need to do is to calculate the user's local time using UTC.
-JavaScript (and Node.js) has a global object called `Date` that exposes a set of methods we can use to determine and manipulate the date and time.
+JavaScript (and Node.js) has a global object called `Date` which expose a set of methods we can use to determine and manipulate the date and time.
 First, we need to determine the time right now.
 We can use the `Date.now()` function which will return us the UTC [epoch time](https://en.wikipedia.org/wiki/Unix_time).
 This is the number of milliseconds since the start of UNIX time (at 00:00 on January 1st, 1970).
 We can then use this to calculate how many milliseconds difference between the user's timezone and the time now.
-Using JavaScript's `Date` object, we can then inspect it to pull out the date and time to use in our chatbot.
+Using JavaScript's `Date` object, we can then inspect this and pull out the date and time to use in our chatbot.
 Let's look at some code to do this:

 ```javascript
 // Calculate the number of milliseconds in an hour